YasinEl/mzRAPP/README.md

 In order to generate a benchmark you need to provide your
 <b>centroided</b> mzML files.
 Conversion of files of different vendors
-to mzML as well as centroiding can be than by Proteowizards [MSconvert](http://proteowizard.sourceforge.net/tools.shtml).
+to mzML as well as centroiding can be done by Proteowizards [MSconvert](http://proteowizard.sourceforge.net/tools.shtml).

 <br>